seupermission/PyThermometer/README.md

    monitoring software of serial port devices in the easy way.

-* If you have any comments, please tell me: chengts95@seu.edu.cn
+* If you have any comments, please tell me: cmh@seu.edu.cn

 ## HardWare